openebs-archive/openebs-docs/docs/minio.md

 ### Install the MinIO operator deployment

-Let’s get started by initializing the MinIO Operator deployment.
+Let’s get started by initializing the MinIO operator deployment.
 This is a one time process.
 ```
 $  kubectl minio init